Frontrider/Godot-Scene-Browser/README.md

 When you doubleclick an item in the component list it will be added as a child of the currenty selected node.

+##Import scripts
+Some assets like `*.obj` files need extra scripts to be compatible out of the box, the addon comes with a few import scripts for those.

 Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>